positive-game/.github/profile/README.md

 We look for models which facilitate virtous-cycle: they gain momentum by the proper frames and ethics of it's members.

 `Mateusz D.`

+### Here we spin-up projects with mission for positive impact.
+All around, all the time.